 I can’t say anything factual about Wes Feltner’s personal motives or thoughts or intentions in my analysis.
 Nobody can do that.
 However, I can use his emails (in which he uses common, standard covert abuse tactics) to reveal objective tactics commonly used by people who abuse their power.
 These tactics have been written about in many books and articles and are well known in the survivor community at large.
 Is it possible his use of tactics was totally mistaken and innocent?
 Sure.
 He could be a humble, Christ-like man of God accidentally tripping into abuse tactics unknowingly.
 Sort of like he may have accidentally tripped into the having sex with girls in his youth group as Megan and JoAnna have claimed.
 It would be odd, and I’ve never come across this before, but stranger things have happened on planet earth.
 Nevertheless, since he did use certain tactics, I will draw attention to them.

 You need to know I’ve received letters like this before.
 And I’ve read dozens of letters survivors have received and sent to me for analysis.
 They all predictably use the same tactics.
-It gets kind of same-old, same-old.
-I really wish someone would spice things up a bit.

 “Let’s Not Have Anything in Writing or Recorded, please.”